Weave Code

 Frequently asked questions about Web Profiler Bundle

-Can I use Symfony WebProfilerBundle directly in a vanilla Laravel project without Symfony components?
+Can I use Symfony’s WebProfilerBundle directly in a vanilla Laravel app without Symfony components?

-How do I disable the WebProfilerBundle in Laravel production to avoid performance overhead?
+How do I disable the Profiler in production to avoid performance overhead?

-Is there a way to use the Web Debug Toolbar without embedding Twig templates in Laravel?
+Is there a way to use the Profiler’s CLI tool (e.g., `php vendor/bin/profiler`) with Laravel?

-How do I secure the WebProfilerBundle’s toolbar to prevent unauthorized access?
+How do I secure the Profiler toolbar in development to prevent unauthorized access?

-Symfony’s Profiler uses a signed token for toolbar visibility.
-In Laravel, replicate this by generating a CSRF-protected token (e.g., via Laravel’s `csrf_token()` helper) and validating it in middleware.
-Ensure the token is bound to the `APP_DEBUG` environment and not exposed in production.
+Symfony’s Profiler uses signed tokens for toolbar visibility.
+In Laravel, replicate this by checking `APP_DEBUG` and binding the token to the user’s session or IP.
+Ensure tokens are CSRF-protected and never exposed in production logs or error pages.

 Weaver